-The DT-CWT coefficients cannot be directly interpolated since the transform produces bandpass filters which introduce a relatively high phase rotation rate to the coefficients [1].
-In order to center the pass-band of the DT-CWT subband outputs on zero frequency, we set up the expected rotation rate for each subband to correspond to a frequency offset of $-\frac{1}{4}$ and $-\frac{3}{4}$ times the subband output sampling rate, which are the expected rotation rates for the low-pass and the high-pass filters respectively.
+The DT- $\mathbb C$ WT coefficients cannot be directly interpolated since the transform produces bandpass filters, which introduce a relatively high phase rotation rate to the coefficients [1].
+In order to center the passband of the DT- $\mathbb C$ WT subband outputs on zero frequency, we set up the expected rotation rate for each subband to correspond to a frequency offset of -1/4 and -3/4 times the subband output sampling rate, which are the expected rotation rates for the low- and high-pass filters, respectively.